Share on

 Like newly promoted managers.

 You can prep new leaders for a variety of challenges before they take up their post, but if you attempt to load them up on the first day with everything they will need to know, all you will do is overwhelm them.
-It’s like helping a child figure out their favourite flavour of ice cream by making them sample all 31 flavours at Baskin Robins.
+It’s like helping a child figure out their favorite flavor of ice cream by making them sample all the flavors at Baskin Robins.
 Some of it will be satisfying, but a lot more will end up on the floor.

 So, how and when will you be teaching new leaders to get maximum impact?